-These two catalogues showcase more than a hundred Franco-Canadian books now available at the bookstore of your choice, or through the wholesaler Ingram.
-Take a look at them and order books from Canada printed and delivered in the USA!
+These two catalogues showcase more than a hundred French Canadian books now available anywhere in the USA.
+Visit the bookstore of your choice (Barnes & Noble, Amazon or to our wholesaler Ingram) to order French Canadian books printed and delivered in the USA!

 Granted that poetry and plays have so far dominated the spectrum, with such dominant figures as Gérald Leblanc, Herménégilde Chiasson, Robert Dickson, Patrice Desbiens and J. R. Léveillé, more popular genres have nevertheless emerged; such is the case with novels, short stories, and literature for children and young adults, all of which together provide the general public with a vast literary scope of experiences.

-The Franco-Canadian publishers group REFC (Regroupement des éditeurs franco-canadiens) was established in 1989, bringing together 17 Francophone publishers from New Brunswick, Ontario, Manitoba, and Saskatchewan who conduct joint promotion, outreach and market development activities in Quebec, Canada, and abroad.
+The French Canadian publishers group REFC (Regroupement des éditeurs franco-canadiens) was established in 1989, bringing together 17 Francophone publishers from New Brunswick, Ontario, Manitoba, and Saskatchewan who conduct joint promotion, outreach and market development activities in Quebec, Canada, and abroad.

 REFC publishers boast a literary collection that currently numbers over 3,500 titles, of which approximately 2,000 are available in digital format on various platforms.
 Annual production by REFC publishing houses amounts between 120 and 150 titles.